NLNOG/irrexplorer/README.md

   This will listen on port 8000 by default and read settings from the `.env` file or environment as in production.
 * Run the frontend from the frontend directory with `yarn start`.
 This will start a small webserver on port 3000.
-You need to set and export `REACT_APP_BACKEND` in the environment - this command will not read `.env`.
+You need to set `REACT_APP_BACKEND` in the `.env` file to your local API URL.

 To run tests, run `yarn build` (or `poetry run frontend-build`) at least once (that build is used for static serving tests), activate the virtualenv,